-Ingredients for a great South Korean themed Olympics celebration?
+Ingredients for a great Japanese themed Olympics celebration?
 Fire up the grill to make South Korea's most popular dish - Bulgogi, or Korean Barbecue - for a sizzling Olympic celebration.
 Or, turn up the heat with traditional Spicy Korean Chicken Stir Fry.

 Of course, don't forget another Korean favorite to wash it all down with - South Korea's most popular beers!